 Unless you’re working over the Easter break, you’ll likely be turning on the Out of Office and checking out from more than your email responsibilities.

-Can we suggest grabbing that pile of bills on your countertop/ fridge now, scanning them all into the Sniip app (or import them from your email).
+Can we suggest grabbing that pile of bills on your countertop/fridge now, scanning them all into the Sniip app (or importing them from your email).
 You can quickly and easily schedule, create an instalment plan or set yourself a reminder to pay the bill later.

-That way, you’ll encounter no nasty surprises/ overdue bills when you check back into reality post Easter.
+That way, you’ll encounter no nasty surprises or overdue bills when you check back into reality post Easter.

 On the note of bills, that home and contents insurance coverage isn’t going to get you much mileage if you don’t secure your home.

 Opportunistic thieves love a long weekend as much as we do.
 A quick double-check of the doors and windows before you head away for the long weekend might save you a lot more money than your time cost you to check this Easter.